pviotti/finnhub-dotnet/README.md

 [FinnHub.NET][finnhub-.net].
 However, the existing clients had some issues (e.g. lack of API coverage, lack of documentation).
-I also prefer to have a simpler and more concise API wrapper without any external dependencies, so I decided to write this client.
+I also prefer to have a simpler and more concise API wrapper without any external dependencies, so I decided to write this.

  [finnhub-api]: https://finnhub.io/docs/api/
  [finnhub-threefourteen]: https://github.com/KevWK314/ThreeFourteen.FinnhubClient